splunk/public-o11y-docs/gdi/get-data-in/application/ruby/distro/ruby-otel-requirements.rst

 Meet these requirements to instrument Ruby applications for Splunk Observability Cloud.

-.. _supported-ruby-libraries:
+.. _supported-ruby-libraries-distro:

 Supported libraries and frameworks
 =================================================

 The Splunk Distribution of OpenTelemetry Ruby instruments numerous libraries and packages.
 For a complete list, see :new-page:`Supported libraries <https://github.com/open-telemetry/opentelemetry-ruby-contrib/tree/main/instrumentation>` in the OpenTelemetry documentation.

-.. _ruby-requirements:
+.. _ruby-requirements-distro:

 Ensure you have supported Ruby and library versions
 ==============================================================

-.. include:: /_includes/requirements/ruby.rst
+The Splunk Distribution for OpenTelemetry Ruby supports Ruby version 3.0 or higher.

-.. _ruby-otel-connector-requirement:
+.. _ruby-otel-connector-requirement-distro:

 Install and configure the Splunk OpenTelemetry Collector
 ==============================================================